stat4reg/Causal_CNN/Simulation_results.md

 Simulation results
 ----------

-Here are the results of the simulations described in ReadMe.
-Moreover, the results of the same simulations are also presented with a heavy-tailed Gamma distribution for outcome error terms.
+Here we display the results of the simulations described in ReadMe and in the manuscript.
+First, results with normally distributed errors for the outcome models, followed by results with heavy-tailed Gamma distribution for the same error terms.
+Results are commented in the manuscript.

 ### Normally distributed error terms
 ----